 Chicken and Sausage Jambalaya

 Season and Brown the Sausage

-Season the chicken chunks with creole seasoning, garlic powder, onion powder, black pepper, and kosher salt.
-Toss to coat evenly and set aside.
+Season the chicken chunks with the Creole seasoning, garlic powder, onion powder, black pepper, and kosher salt, then toss to coat evenly.

-Remove the sausage to a bowl and set aside.
+Remove the cooked sausage to a bowl and set aside.

 Brown the Chicken

-The chicken will pick up flavor from the sausage drippings left in the pot.
+During this process, the chicken will pick up flavor from the leftover sausage drippings.

-Remove the chicken and add it to the bowl with the sausage.
+Remove the cooked chicken to the bowl with the cooked sausage.

-Cook for ~5 minutes until the vegetables start to soften.
-Add the butter, garlic, tomato paste, and chicken bouillon paste.
+Cook for approximately 5 minutes or until you are starting to see the softening of the vegetables; at this point add in your butter, garlic, tomato paste, and chicken bouillon paste.

 Add Rice and Liquid

-Add the Worcestershire sauce, hot sauce, and bay leaves.
+Add in Worcestershire sauce, hot sauce, and bay leaves.

 Simmer and Finish

-The liquid should be mostly absorbed but the jambalaya shouldn’t be completely dry.
+All of the liquid should have been mostly absorbed into the rice; at the same time, your jambalaya should not be completely dry.

-Remove the bay leaves and squeeze the lemon juice over the top.
-Garnish with sliced green onions before serving.
+Remove all the bay leaves from the finished jambalaya and squeeze a portion of the lemon juice over the jambalaya before serving and garnish with green onions.

+Chicken and Sausage Jambalaya